The Best Boxing Movies (And How To Watch Them)

 The boxing (movie) champions of the world.

-Whenever the discussion of the best sports movies of all time, it doesn’t take long for that conversation to start focusing on great boxing titles like Raging Bull or the Rocky franchise.
-There’s something about the sport, as well as the men and women who dedicate their lives to it, that translates well in action, drama or a combination of the two.
+Over the years, we’ve been treated to some of the best boxing movies of all time with the likes of great sports films like the Rocky franchise, brilliant biopics starring Oscar winners, and so much more.
+There’s something about the sport, as well as the men and women who dedicate their lives to it, that translates well in action, drama, or a combination of the two.
 In fact, one of the most well-known Best Picture winners centered on boxing, as have countless other films honored at the Academy Awards over the years.

 CINEMABLEND NEWSLETTER